 But in some sense this whole development is not surprising.
 If you’ve been around Dietitian Mom for a while, you might have noticed that many of my recipes come from personal cravings or that from family members (read post on Marvelously Creamy Vegan Mushroom Soup), and the ensuing insatiable desire to create a healthy, nutritious yet addictively tasty version to satisfy that craving.
 So I can say with confidence that these chocolatey fudgy vegan black bean brownies will put you or your loved ones in ‘Brownie Heaven’.
 In fact, this was one recipe that I had to not only consciously stop myself from taste-testing the batter too many times, but also remind myself to share with others in my family!

-I love the fact that these Absolutely The Best Fudgy Vegan Black Bean Brownies pack in 5 grams of protein, 5 grams of fiber and provides at least 10 percent Daily Value of iron per delectable brownie square.
+I love the fact that these Absolutely The Best Fudgy Vegan Black Bean Brownies use only 10 main ingredients and pack in 4 grams of protein, 5 grams of fiber, 65 milligrams of calcium and 2 milligrams of iron per delectable brownie square.
 Not only that, the brownie squares can be made in advance and are freezable.
 They are perfect to make for an after-dinner treat, bring to pot lucks, school parties, pack into lunch boxes, bring to work, enjoy as a snack or even bake for your loved one on Valentine’s Day.
 These are dairy-free, egg-free, nut-free, gluten-free (using certified gluten-free oats) and soy-free brownies have just the right sweetness without being overly sweet and rich.
 Yet, they have the same fudgy chocolatey factor that regular brownies do, so unless you tell people, no one would ever guess the secret nutrient dense ingredient inside.
 I know because when these brownies were brought to a church potluck, no one guessed they contained black beans, but everyone enjoyed them.
 Two ladies that day even asked me for the recipe!
-The best part is that this whole recipe only contains 2 tablespoons of a sweetener like maple syrup, and a ¼ cup of chocolate chips, due to the use of dates in the recipe.
+The best part is that this whole recipe only contains 2 tablespoons of a sweetener like maple syrup, and a third of a cup of chocolate chips, due to the use of dates in the recipe.
 But if you don’t want to use dates or don’t have dates on hand, just substitute the dates in the recipe for raisins (see Recipe Notes).

 Don’t believe how good these brownies are?
 Try this recipe yourself to see.
 You may end up making it again but doubling the recipe!

-- 2 cups cooked or canned black beans (equivalent to one 19 ounce can black beans or 326 grams drained weight) [I used unsalted canned black beans]
+- 1¾ cups cooked or canned unsalted black beans (approximately one 16-ounce can black beans or 285 grams drained weight)

 - ½ cup unsweetened applesauce [120 grams]